Truxnell/voltaicforge/content/post/2016/2016-05-10-jekyll-responsive-images/index.md

 ```

 {{< hint warning >}}
 Jekyll-picture-tag also hates spaces in picture filenames.
-Not that you should have spaces in filenames anyway, but that's another thing I stumbled on
+Not that you should have spaces in filenames anyway, but that's another thing I stumbled on.
 {{< /hint >}}

 I now have images that (should) be responsive for mobile and desktop, and I don't have to do the resizing myself.